Skip to content

 print(inv["id"], inv["status"]) # -> <inventory id> completed

-POST grids/canopy/meta
+POST grids/canopy/naip

 curl -X 'POST' \

-'https://api-v2-prod-nyvjyh5ywa-uw.a.run.app/domains/your-domain-id/grids/canopy/meta' \
+'https://api-v2-prod-nyvjyh5ywa-uw.a.run.app/domains/your-domain-id/grids/canopy/naip' \

 -H 'accept: application/json' \